Assistant Professor/Professor in Psychiatry

 The Department of Psychiatry at the University of Michigan is seeking a full-time, tenure track faculty member who has expertise in perinatal, infant, and/or early childhood mental health (i.e., pregnancy up to child age 5).
-The successful candidate will have substantial expertise in both research relevant to this developmental period as well as clinical service delivery to high risk, vulnerable families with young children.
+The successful candidate will have substantial expertise in research relevant to this developmental period as well as clinical service delivery to high risk, vulnerable families with young children.
+We are particularly interested in candidates with expertise in relevant biomarkers and bio-psycho-social integration in relation to developmental psychopathology and the early years.
 The ideal candidate will also have a substantial research portfolio in this domain with evidence of an ability to garner independent research funding and oversee clinical trials.

 Responsibilities will include facilitation of and participation in University academic and clinical training programs relevant to perinatal, infant and early childhood mental health.
 Our program includes faculty with strong interests in basic and translational research in areas that include trauma, stress and adversity; intergenerational transmission of risk; health promotion, prevention and intervention with vulnerable families; and collaborative models that include an emphasis on engaging the participation of communities in order to expand and improve access and utilization of mental health treatment.
 The faculty member will also participate as a full member in a vibrant and highly collaborative research and clinical team.
 This position will report through the Program Directors for the Women and Infants Mental Health Program.

-The faculty member will spend approximately 15-20% of his/her time in clinical care.
-An additional 15-20% of his/her time will be spent providing leadership for integrated behavioral health initiatives.
-Finally, 60-70% of the faculty member’s time might be spent in funded research.
-The candidate will also provide some hospital-based services, entailing participation in various on-call activities, which may include scheduled weekend rounding on the inpatient unit (averages 2 times per year) and backing up PES residents on call (6-7 nights per year).
+While it is expected that this instructional track faculty member will spend a majority of his or her time in funded research, he or she will also spend time in clinical care, educational activities and administrative responsibilities.
+Applicants should have experience in conducting assessment and delivering evidence-based treatment to pregnant women, infants and/or young children.
+Physician candidates will also provide some hospital-based services, entailing participation in various on-call activities, which may include scheduled weekend rounding on the inpatient unit (averages 2 times per year) and backing up PES residents on call (6-7 nights per year).